Cursillo

-Cursillos in Christianity (Cursillos de Cristiandad, "Short courses of Christianity") is an apostolic movement of the Catholic Church.
-It was conceived in Spain between 1940 and 1949 and began with the celebration of the so-called "first course" from January 7 to 10, 1949 at the Monastery of Sant Honorat, Mallorca.
+Cursillos in Christianity (Cursillos de Cristiandad; English: "Short courses of Christianity") is an apostolic movement of the Catholic Church.
+It was conceived in Spain between 1940 and 1949, and began with the celebration of the so-called "first course" from January 7 to 10, 1949 at the Monastery of Sant Honorat, Mallorca.

 Description

 Cursillo is the original three-day movement, and has since been licensed for use by several mainline Protestant denominations, some of which have retained the trademarked "Cursillo" name, while others have modified its talks/methods and given it a different name.
 In the United States, Cursillo is a registered trademark of the National Cursillo Center in Jarrell, Texas.

-The Cursillo focuses on showing Christian laypeople how to become effective Christian leaders over the course of a three-day weekend.
+The Cursillo focuses on showing Christian laity how to become effective Christian leaders over the course of a three-day weekend.
 The weekend includes fifteen talks, called rollos, which are given by priests and by laypeople.
-The major emphasis of the weekend is to ask participants to take what they have learned back into the world, on what is known as the "fourth day."
+The major emphasis of the weekend is to ask participants to take what they have learned back into the world, on what is metaphorically termed the "fourth day."
 The method stresses personal spiritual development, promoted by subsequent group reunions after the initial weekend.